johnwhargs/JohnHargreaves_T1A2/README.md

 This css file will contain universal styles, used through out the website.

 - **blog.css**\
 This css file will contain styles unique to the blog page and templates to for sample posts.
 I will create a design system to easily style up a blog post.
-This includes the component of a pulled qoute and a three column image lock-up.
+This includes the component of a pulled quote and a three column image lock-up.

 - **landing.css**\
 This css file will contain universal styles, used throught out the website.